Liget Park, Budapest

 An event hall will be located on the west side of the building close to the outdoor stage.
 It is designed to offer a place for listening to music, from natural music concert, intimate concert, live performance, amplified music to other activities.

-Lying at the centre of the venue will be the planned landscape that imitates the waves of the sound.
+Lying at the centre of the venue will be the planned landscape that imitates the waves of sound.
 The pavements are designed to fuse together with lawns and planted areas creating an impression of nature taking over.

 The landscape creates various spaces and extensions of the music house that are spread all around the park.